pawamoy/website/docs/posts/the-insiders-journey.md

 Make sure you have read the (very short) [terms of use](https://pawamoy.github.io/insiders/#terms).

-If you have any question regarding your sponsorship, or the Insiders program, send me an email at pawamoy@pm.me.
+If you have any question regarding your sponsorship, or the Insiders program, send me an email at insiders@pawamoy.fr.
 ```

 ![private profile](../assets/insiders-private-profile.png){ alt="Screenshot of the member-only Insiders org profile." }